When is rent due?

 Who do I call if there is an emergency at my property?

 If there is an emergency at your property, immediately call 911.
+For all gas emergencies, contact Kansas Gas.
 Contact us as soon as is practical after that.

 Can I repaint the walls if I don’t like the color?